CSU-Theory-Suite/theory-suite-wiki/sphinx/source/running_calculations/example_goodvibes_workflow/example_goodvibes_workflow.rst

 The quasi-harmonic correction has a greater effect when molecules have a greater number of low-frequency vibrational modes.
 For example:

 * Methylaniline: 2 vibrational modes below 200cm-1
 * Int-III: 23 vibrational modes below 200cm-1

 .. code:: shell

     python -m goodvibes methylaniline.log Int-III.log

-In each case, by how many kcal/mol does the quasi-harmonic differ from the uncorrected value:

 Single Point Calculations
 -------------------------